 Research direction

-ConeVizWe believe that this approach can improve both learnability and scalability of the visualization by allowing for more interaction techniques (such as zooming in/out, rotating, flipping and spinning of the 3D model) and by simply allowing for more space in a 3D visualization.
+In our work with investigate a 3D visualization, called ConeViz, for data mining results.
+We believe that this approach can improve both learnability and scalability of the visualization by allowing for more interaction techniques (such as zooming in/out, rotating, flipping and spinning of the 3D model) and by simply allowing for more space in a 3D visualization.